 15. Eat!

-I love this mealtime book that features images of other babies.
 The photographs in the book Eat! capture the many endearing expressions kids make when learning to eat.
 The book also introduces the different colors and textures of food to your little one.

 There are several other lovely books in this series, including: